OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/vm-deployment.md

 ## Deploying the VMs in OCI

-Follow the steps below for deploying two VMs.
+Follow the steps below twice for deploying two VMs.

 1. Launch the OCI console and open the navigation menu.
 Under **Core Infrastructure**, go to **Compute** and click **Instances**.